lavoiems/simplicial-embeddings/README.md

 # Simplicial Embeddings for Self-Supervised Learning and Downstream Classification
 This repository is the companion code for the article Simplicial Embeddings for Self-supervised Learning and Downstream Classification.
-It is a fork of the Self-Supervised learning library `solo-learn` to which we apply the modification necessary to run the experiments in the paper.
+It is a fork of the Self-Supervised learning library `solo-learn` to which we apply the necessary modifications to run the experiments in the paper.

-The purpose of this repository is reproducing the results from the paper.
-For the latest up to date SSL code, you should visit the official repos.

 ## SEM module
 The SEM module can be implemented as follows: